saltysystems/overworld/doc/demo.md

 ```

 Next we'll need to define what happens when players join or leave the game.
-Saline will automatically keep track of any sessions connected to our world
+Overworld will automatically keep track of any sessions connected to our world
 server and will handle message serialization/deserialization between the
 clients and the server.
 So all you need to write is the game logic!

-#### Aside: Saline messages
+#### Aside: Overworld messages
 >At the end of any required callback function, you'll want to return a 3-tuple
->to `gen_zone` with the following rules:
+>to `ow_zone` with the following rules:
 >```erlang
 >    {Status, Response, State} when
 >        Status :: ok | {ok, Session},